 Cost of buying a house in Germany

 The cost of buying a house in Germany varies greatly depending on the regions.
 In general, house prices have increased rapidly in the past 10 years, especially in big cities.
 Not only the house prices, but the rent has also increased significantly.
-To give you an idea, the below chart shows the purchase price per square meter in some major cities in Germany.
+To give you an idea, have a look at the below chart from Statista.
+It shows the purchase price per square meter in some major cities in Germany in 2021.

 If you are interested in the actual purchase price now for your region, you can check out this website.